intershop/intershop-pwa/docs/guides/multi-site-configurations.md

     lang: en_US
 ```

-## Integrate your multi-site configuration with the language switch
+## Integrate Your Multi-Site Configuration with the Language Switch

 To construct new multi-site URLs when switching between languages, the PWA uses the `multi-site.service.ts`.
-The `getLangUpdatedUrl` is called with the desired locale string, current url and current baseHref.
+The `getLangUpdatedUrl` is called with the desired locale string, current url, and current baseHref.
-From this it constructs a new URL, conforming to our multi-site setup (see [One domain, one channel, multiple locales](#one-domain-one-channel-multiple-locales)).
+From this it constructs a new URL, conforming to our multi-site setup (see [One Domain, One Channel, Multiple Locales](#one-domain-one-channel-multiple-locales)).

-To control the transformation of urls, the `multiSiteLocaleMap` environment variable is used.
+To control the transformation of URLs, the `multiSiteLocaleMap` environment variable is used.
 Depending on your needs, `multiSiteLocaleMap` can be set in either the `environment.ts` or as an environment variable (`MULTI_SITE_LOCALE_MAP`).
 See [`docker-compose.yml`](../../docker-compose.yml) for a commented out example or [`environment.model.ts`](../../src/environments/environment.model.ts) for the default value.

-In case you want to disable this functionality, simply override the default environment variable `multiSiteLocaleMap` with `undefined` or `MULTI_SITE_LOCALE_MAP` with `false`.
+In case you want to disable this functionality, override the default environment variable `multiSiteLocaleMap` with `undefined` or `MULTI_SITE_LOCALE_MAP` with `false`.

 In case you want to extend this functionality to work with more locales, extend the default environment variable `multiSiteLocaleMap` with your additional locales.